janadari/The-Fob/README.md

 	Instead of dozens of passwords, remember just one.
 Everything else is automatically filled in by the password manager.

+Other features --

+	database and folder fields can be fully customized.
+It is possible to add/modify/remove fields for individual folder or entire database;

+	Easy to customize your interface by changing  icons.

 ### Upcoming features

-	your passwords will become secured with your fringer Print.
+	Your passwords will become secured with your fringer Print.

+	You will be able to work with so  many languages.